GSA/Section508.gov/_pages/manage/2023-09-23-laws-and-policies.md

 </ul>

 ## Agency Policies
+<strong>Audience: </strong> Agency Section 508 Program Managers, Human Resources, EEO, and Disability Employment Program Managers, or equivalents, or equivalents.

 Agencies should periodically review and update their Sections 508, 501, and 504 policies.
 Your agency's policies on how to implement each section of the Rehabilitation Act should be closely aligned to clarify responsibilities and determine how to respond to claims of discrimination on the basis of disability.

 Your agency’s policies should include that your agency is obligated to: